glpousse/devpkg/README.md

 ## Final Comment

 This replication code does not replicate the Rossi (2022) paper in full.
-In a first step towards doing so, there is a substantial amount of STATA cleaning code to translate, as well as intermediary analysis scripts which finally yeild the working datasets.
-For this reason, the author kindly provided the final cleaned, working datasets in the `temp` folder of his replciation package, which this package relies on.
-Extending this package to fully replicate all results from Rossi (2022) may be
+In a first step towards doing so, there is a substantial amount of STATA cleaning code to translate, as well as intermediary analysis scripts, which finally yeild the working datasets.
+For this reason, the author kindly provides the final cleaned, working datasets in the `temp` folder of his replciation package, which this package relies on.
+Extending this package to fully replicate all Rossi (2022) results from scratch is left as a future project.